HISTORY OF PLOUGHCAPPELLA

 The choir set sail in august 2009 for their first international concert in Brittany!
 There was a tremendously appreciative audience of at least 200 people.
 ‘It was deeply touching to see so many warm faces and to sing in such a beautiful church.
 The acoustic was stunning and it was a very special occasion.’ says Alison Whittall – the choir leader.

-Alison is a member of the Natural Voice Practitioners Network and the ethos of the choir is inclusive.
-Everyone is welcome, no experience is necessary.
-The songs are taught by ear, line by line, and the harmonies quickly combine to make a glorious sound.
+Alison is a member of the Natural Voice Practitioners Network and the ethos of the choir has been inclusive and welcoming to all.
+The songs were taught by ear, line by line, and the harmonies quickly combine to make a glorious sound.
 The language used is accessible to all.
 We work with the body and breath to improve quality of singing and even though the atmosphere is relaxed we are also challenged and create a stunning sound!
 We have a lot of fun!

 ‘Singing just opens your heart – you’ll love it’ (choir member)